bitmakerla/estela/docs/estela/installation/installation.md

 ```

 {: .highlight }
-> Please note that command line installation is a reference and some requirements could be
+> Please note that command line installation is a reference
-> installed in another ways, i.e. using binaries.
+> and some requirements could be installed in other ways, such as using binaries.

 {: .highlight }
-> To use the above command-line instructions in macOS you need to install [homebrew](https://brew.sh/)
+> To use the above command-line instructions on macOS you need to install [homebrew](https://brew.sh/)

 {: .note}
 > estela runs on Linux-based and Unix-like operating systems, but you can also use Windows Subsystem for Linux ([WSL](https://learn.microsoft.com/en-us/windows/wsl/install){:target="_blank"}) if you are using Windows.